sdroege/gst-player/android/README.md

 1. Install Android SDK from https://developer.android.com/sdk/ & set `sdk.dir` in **local.properties** to the installation path
 2. Install Android NDK from https://developer.android.com/tools/sdk/ndk/index.html & set `ndk.dir` in **local.properties** to the installation path
-3. Install GStreamer Android port from http://gstreamer.freedesktop.org/data/pkg/android/ and set `gstreamer.dir` in **local.properties** to the installation path
-4. If you have a different special directory for pkg-config or other tools (e.g. on OSX when using Homebrew), then also set this path using the `ndk.extraPath` variable in **local.properties**
+3. If you have a different special directory for pkg-config or other tools (e.g. on OSX when using Homebrew), then also set this path using the `ndk.extraPath` variable in **local.properties**
+4. Download the GStreamer android ports http://gstreamer.freedesktop.org/data/pkg/android/ and set `gstreamer.$ABI.dir` properties in **local.properties**:

+    gstreamer.arm.dir=/path/to/gstreamer-1.0-android-arm-release-1.4.5/
+    gstreamer.armv7.dir=/path/to/gstreamer-1.0-android-armv7-release-1.4.5/
+    gstreamer.x86.dir=/path/to/gstreamer-1.0-android-x86-release-1.4.5/

 Compiling the sample
 --------------------